 - Sensory and/or physical - There is a wide range of sensory and physical difficulties that affect children across the ability range.
 Many children require minor adaptations to the curriculum or the physical environment.
 Many such adaptations may be required as reasonable adjustments.
 If children require special educational provision then they are identified as having a special educational need.
 Children with a visual impairment (VI) or a hearing impairment (HI) may require specialist support and equipment to access their learning.
 Some children and young people with a physical disability (PD) require additional on-going support and equipment to access all the opportunities available to their peers.

 Pupils may have difficulties in more than one of these areas and we will always do our best to support their needs.

 The progress and development of all pupils is monitored and tracked using the school’s assessment tracking system.
 Pupils are assessed regularly using teacher marking, observations and questioning, as well as more formal assessments such as standardised tests.

 If a concern has been raised about your child’s progress you will be invited into school to speak to your child’s Class Teacher.
 This is an opportunity for you to share relevant information about your child.
-You may also be invited to a meeting with Mrs Evans, our SENDCO.
+You may also be invited to a meeting with Miss Cross, our SENDCO.